 Syracuse, on the east coast of Sicily, is ideal for a city break, with or without kids.
 It’s just an hour’s drive south of Catania airport and can be visited for a long weekend or as part of a bigger trip around Sicily.
 Its historical heart is the island of Ortigia, just one kilometre square, where you’re never far from a glorious sea view, or an enticing restaurant or gelateria.
 This being Sicily, there are ancient ruins aplenty, car-free piazzas, majestic Baroque architecture and lots of fun diversions for children of all ages.
-We visited Syracuse with our children in April for two nights while in Sicily (read more here) and it was without doubt one of the highlights of our trip.
+We visited Syracuse with our children in April for two nights during a family holiday to Sicily and it was without doubt one of the highlights of our trip.
+So I’ve put together some of the best things to do in Syracuse Sicily with kids.

 1. Explore on foot (or bike)